Moon: Remix RPG Adventure (PlayStation)

 This voice comes before the files for the radio voice of the umbrellas at Hager's lab.
 Possibly an earlier version.
 It appears to be samples of the song "Tokyo Shoe Shine Boy" by Teruko Akatsuki.

 This voice is next to other audio files from the firework area.
 This could be the wife getting mad at the husband.

 A functional debug menu is present, although no call references exist to its setup function, nor any logic to flush strings written by it, which is required for text to be printed to the screen.
 This missing logic can be patched-in with the following GameShark codes.
-Afterwards, to activate the menu, on an in-game screen, press the triangle button then the select button.
+Afterwards, on an in-game screen press Triangle, Select.

 80127480 8014 80127482 3c03 80127484 8574 80127486 2463 801a0000 0000 801a0002 23e8 801a0004 0000 801a0006 3c04 801a0008 ffff 801a000a 2484 801a000c 0e98 801a000e 0c05 801a0010 0000 801a0012 0000 801a0014 0008 801a0016 0100 801368ec 8100 801368ee 2405 80136958 8000 8013695a 0806 801369d8 8000 801369da 0806